-Kashmir joined Access Legal in May 2016, having previously been a Partner and joint national lead for clinical negligence at Thompsons Solicitors, where she also ran the local team.
+I joined Access Legal Solicitors in May 2016, having previously been a partner and joint national lead for clinical negligence at Thompsons Solicitors, where I also ran the local team.

-She has been a member of the Law Society’s specialist clinical panel since 2004, having specialised in Clinical negligence since 1996.
-She has gained a reputation within the industry for her excellent negotiating skills, commitment and determination as well as her attention to detail and empathy with clients.
+I have been a member of the Law Society’s specialist clinical panel since 2004, having specialised in clinical negligence since 1996.

-Most of Kashmir’s clients have suffered significant and serious injuries and her extensive experience results in multi million pound settlements.
+Most of my clients have suffered significant and serious injuries and my extensive experience results in multi million pound settlements.
 These cases include children and young adults who have suffered brain injury at the time of or shortly after birth.

-In addition she has worked on a range of complex cases, including amputations, spinal cord, head injuries and fatalities, securing significant compensation.
+In addition I have worked on a range of complex cases including amputations, spinal cord, head injuries and fatalities, securing significant compensation.

-Kashmir is also an expert in multi-party actions, having been the lead solicitor in the complex litigation arising from the surgical procedures performed by the disgraced breast surgeon, Mr Ian Paterson.
-She has been closely involved in the criminal and regulatory proceedings that are ongoing and pivotal to raising the profile of the issue to include campaigning to secure a change in the law to protect patients treated in private hospitals.
+My particular expertise is in multi-party actions, having been the lead solicitor in the complex litigation arising from the surgical procedures performed by the disgraced breast surgeon, Mr Ian Paterson.
+I was involved in the criminal and regulatory proceedings that led to his conviction and being struck off the GMC register and pivotal to raising the profile of the issue including campaigning to secure a change in the law to protect patients treated in private hospitals.

-Example One - Representing a young adult who had suffered a significant brain injury at the time of his birth.
+Representing a young adult who had suffered a significant brain injury at the time of his birth.
 The family did not pursue the claim until a number of years after his birth, having been wrongly advised that the limitation period had expired on his third birthday and persuaded by the Hospital Trust that the events that occurred at the time of his birth were not responsible for his disability.
-A number of years later, the family sought a second legal opinion and learnt that the limitation period did not run.

 Some of the most important sections of the medical records had been destroyed, which meant the case had to be constructed by extrapolating backwards from the client’s condition at birth.